alextongdo/doc-master/README.md

 4. Navigate to where you have cloned the Github repo and use the Docker Hub Compose file.
 `docker compose up`

-### Platform Incompatibility
-If you encounter any platform errors, a Compose file is provided that builds the images from scratch using this Github repository, which is a more stable method of installation for x86 platforms.

-1. First, follow steps 1 and 2 from above.

-2. Navigate to where you have cloned the Github repo and use the non Docker Hub Compose file.
-`docker compose -f docker-compose-no-hub.yml up`